andy-yun/pytorch-0.4-yolov3/README.md

    * outputs of region_layer.py and yolo_layer.py are enclosed to dictionary variables.
 * codes are modified to work on pytorch 0.4 and python3
 * some codes are modified to speed up and easy readings.
 (I'm not sure..
 T_T)
+* in training mode, check nan value and use gradient clipping.

 #### If you want to know the training and detect procedures, please refer to https://github.com/marvis/pytorch-yolo2 for the detail information.